Disclaimer: The B&O Beoplay H6 was sent to me as a review sample and it will go back to B&O, in fact it already has been returned.

 B&O You Say?

-When I first read the Press Release from B&O about the H6 (and H3), the first thing that crossed my mind was “ probably another fashion headphone…” but it had to be more coming from B&O, no?
+When I first read the Press Release about the B&O Beoplay H6 (and H3), the first thing that crossed my mind was “ probably another fashion headphone…” but it had to be more coming from B&O, no?
 I’ve always been a fan of the B&O design since I was a kid but until now I was a B&O virgin.
 I have never listened to any B&O gear and have never heard the B&O house sound, if they even have one (headphones).
 Somewhere in my mind I’ve always had the idea that B&O sound was good and this was my chance to find out.

 So yes, a fashion headphone is maybe what I expected and when just checking out just the “looks”, this of course is a very stylish headphone.
 Design headphones are popular these days, unfortunately lots of companies forget to tune the drivers properly as well.
 In this case, luckily, I can already say that’s not the case, after having listened to the H6 it was clear this was more than just a fashion statement.